WordPress/health-check/.github/CONTRIBUTING.md

 this kind of valuable input.

+## Contributing with documentation
+The directory `docs` has our plugins readme, changelog and handbook content.

+The handbook lives on the WordPress.org Support Team's site, at https://make.wordpress.org/support/handbook/appendix/troubleshooting-using-the-health-check/.
+The structure of this document will be replicated to the website, and allows us to educate users and developers on the benefits of the plugin and how to use it.

 ## Contributing with code

 When contributing through code, please start by forking the repository, and then making a clone